SoftwareAG/c8y-docs/src/render/guides/http/hello-microservice-python/developing-the-hello-world.html.md

     ENTRYPOINT ["python"]
     CMD ["application.py"]

-This build uses Alpine linux with python SDK inside.
-This is a very thin distribution, and resulting docker image is small (about 100 MB).
+This build uses Alpine linux with Python SDK inside.
+This is a very thin distribution, and the resulting docker image is small (about 100 MB).
 The line

     RUN pip install -r requirements

-installs required python libraries using "pip" installer.
-Those required libraries should be put into "requirements" file in the same directory.
-In our example we use only Flask as non-standard library, so "requirements" file has only 1 line
+installs the required Python libraries using "pip" installer.
+These required libraries should be put into the "requirements" file in the same directory.
+In our example we use only Flask as non-standard library, so the "requirements" file has only 1 line

     Flask==0.10.1

-### Add manifest
+### Adding the manifest

-The last thing, which is required for our application is the microservice manifest file "cumulocity.json"
+Finally, the microservice manifest file "cumulocity.json" is required for our application.

     {
       "apiVersion":"1",